cokeSchlumpf/maquette/README.md

 * **Data-Streams** provide a mechanism to publish and store events for a provided retention time.

-* **Data-Sets** allow providers to share immutable sets of data.
+* **Datasets** allow providers to share immutable sets of data.
 A dataset may contain multiple versions of the data.
+Detailed concepts can be found in th [Dataset features](controller/src/test/resources/features/datasets.md).

 * **Data-Collections** allow providers to share collections of raw binary files.